sixfeetup/scaf/{{cookiecutter.project_slug}}/terraform/README.md

 ### First step:
 * `./bootstrap`
 Run apply in the bootstrap directory first to set up the terraform remote state used in all other manifests.
+* If your account is not an organisation account you will need to remove or adjust the assume_role block in the bootstrap/init.tf file.

 ### Next steps:
 * `./management`